The Fluffy Jackets story & FAQ

 (source: www.liamcreedon.co.uk )

 The Fluffy Jackets' original 2006 line-up included Helge Rognstad (middle) and Ian Robinson (right).
-Jerry Bessent (Left) would join the band in 2008.
+Jerry Bessent (Left) joined the band in 2008 and is a long serving bassist.

 What is the very first recording by The Fluffy Jackets, and who performed on it?

-In 2007, The Fluffy Jackets recorded a 3-track EP at The Cowshed Studio in London with guest bassist Neil Murray (Whitesnake, Black Sabbath).
-Although this early EP—titled The Fluffy Jackets featuring special guest Neil Murray—was never officially released at the time, it was later remastered by Tim Turan and made available on streaming platforms in 2023.
-A limited number of the original CDs is now available the band’s official blues rock store.
+On the 3rd of June 2007, The Fluffy Jackets recorded a 3-track EP at The Cowshed Studio in Myddleton Road, NW London with guest bassist Neil Murray (Whitesnake, Black Sabbath).
+It was produced by Helge Rognstad and engineered and mixed by Teo Miller.
+Although this early self-titled EP was never officially released at the time, it was later remastered by Tim Turan and made available on streaming platforms in 2023.
+A limited number of the original CDs are now available the band’s official blues rock store.

-The 3-track EP titled "The Fluffy Jackets featuring special guest Neil Murray" did not get an official release at the time, but limited number of CD's (new old stock) is available on the store.
+The 3-track EP titled "The Fluffy Jackets featuring special guest Neil Murray" did not get an official release at the time, but limited number of CD's (new old stock) are available on the store.
+The EP was finally re-mastered by Tim Turan and released on all streaming sites in 2023.

-What style of music do The Fluffy Jackets play and who are their influences?
+What genre of music do The Fluffy Jackets play?

 The Fluffy Jackets have recorded with some of their childhood heroes, including guitarist and producer Manny Charlton (Nazareth) and bassist Neil Murray (Whitesnake, Black Sabbath, Gary Moore).
 Guitarist Ronni Le Tekrø (TNT) also appeared with The Fluffy Jackets on the 2021 single “Telegram”, which was recorded as a 80th birthday tribute to their producer Manny Charlton along with Norwegian rockers The Halloween Project.
 The LA-based slide guitar player Matt Bradford (notable for performing with Tool) has also appeared with the band on several songs.